tapyu/c-and-cpp-lessons/README.md

 - The input file for this stage is `*.i` file.
 - [It][15] takes the output of the preprocessor and converts it to assembly language.
-- Assembly code, often referred to as assembly language or just assembly, is a low-level programming language that uses mnemonic symbols (e.g., MOV for "move," ADD for "add") to represent CPU instructions, thus making the code human-readable.
+- Assembly code, often referred to as assembly language or just assembly, is a low-level programming language that uses mnemonic symbols (e.g., MOV for "move," ADD for "add") to represent CPU instructions (the so-called opcode), thus making the code human-readable.
 Each assembly instruction typically corresponds to a single machine code instruction that is specific to the target CPU.
 Therefore, Assembly code is highly platform-specific, meaning that it is tailored to a specific computer architecture and operating system.
 Code written in assembly for one type of CPU will not run on a different CPU architecture without modification.
 - This is exactly the same code you may have worked with when programming some microcontrollers directly in assembly language (e.g., 8051 microcontroller).
 ``![](./assets/compiler_parts.png)